 Termites proved also to be great architects (Noirot and Darlington, 2000) whose mounds are engineering masterpieces created through the process of mechanism, cooperation, and adaptation to the environment (Worall, 2011).
 The fraternity center serves as these piles since it keeps the temperature and humidity stable and is where the colony's intricate social life happens (Noirot and Darlington, 2000; Korb, 2010; Korb and Linsenmair, 1999).
 The termites' constructions are so sophisticated that they can create complex microenvironments that not only support their collector but also change how the whole ecology works.
 These mounds are a great example of biological engineering.
 Over millions of years, they have changed the soil and the terrain to make it better for the colony to live in.

-Termites have a lot of different effects on the agroecosystem, therefore they need to be able to clearly explain what those effects are and how they affect farming.
-Termites may be thought of as pests in agriculture because they can damage crops and wooden structures.
+Termites have a lot of different effects on the agroecosystem, therefore it is necessary to explain what those effects are and how they affect farming.
+Termites are thought as pests in agriculture because they can damage crops and wooden structures.
 However, their roles in soil health, nutrient cycling, and ecosystem services have been getting more attention.
 So, the goal of this review is to bring together what we already know about how termites affect agroecosystems in a complicated way and talk about how these insects can help or hurt agricultural productivity, soil quality, and ecosystem services.
 We will also talk about how termites work as ecosystem engineers and how they might be important for sustainable agricultural management in tropical and subtropical areas.

 TERMITES AS ECOSYSTEM ENGINEERS

 Termites are well recognised as ecosystem engineers due to their significant influence on soil structure, nitrogen cycling, and soil heterogeneity within terrestrial ecosystems.
 Jones et al. (1994) say that ecosystem engineers are living things that change the status of biotic or abiotic materials in a way that directly or indirectly affects how available resources are to other species.
-A case in point is the termites, which dig huge holes, construct mounds, and break down organic stuff.
+A case in point is the termites, which dig deep holes, construct mounds, and break down organic matter.
 The depth and laterality of their galleries may approach meters, creating macropores and enhancing soil porosity and water percolation (Jouquet et al., 2011).
 These bioturbation mechanisms move soil particles across different layers in a way that mixes minerals and organic matter, which changes the soil's physical and chemical properties.
-Studies in tropical and subtropical regions have demonstrated that termite control can increase soil macroporosity by up to 30 percent compared to soils not affected by termites; this post-termite effect has also enhanced soil hydraulic conductivity (Bottinelli et al., 2015).
+Studies in tropical and subtropical regions have demonstrated that termite control can increase soil macroporosity by up to 30 percent compared to soils not affected by termites; this post-termite effect also enhances soil hydraulic conductivity (Bottinelli et al., 2015).